 - The defendant failed to uphold this duty.

-- The plaintiff sustained financial losses as a result of this harm.
+- You sustained financial losses as a result of this harm.

-There are laws that add nuance to this process, such as those involving state government entities (GA Code § 50-21-24), comparative negligence, or instances of medical malpractice.
-A legal team can help you understand the specific laws that pertain to your case.
+Some laws add nuance to this process, such as those involving state government entities (GA Code § 50-21-24), comparative negligence, or medical malpractice.
+Again, a legal team can help you understand the specific laws that pertain to your case.

-Going to Court for Your Personal Injury Claim in Marietta
+Going to Court for Your Marietta Personal Injury Claim

-Most personal injury claims do not go all the way to court.
+Most claims do not go all the way to court.
 Usually, insurance companies will agree to a settlement, or the offending party will pay compensation themselves.
-Negotiating a satisfactory amount is best done by your personal injury attorney in Marietta so that the payout covers all your past, present, and future expenses.
+Negotiating a satisfactory amount is best done by your personal injury attorney in Marietta, GA, so the payout covers all your past, present, and future expenses.

-With some pressure on the insurers to settle quickly and easily, and some strong evidence, you can get a much higher offer of money.
+You can get a much higher offer with strong evidence and pressure on the insurers to settle quickly.
 All the evidence you gathered for an insurance claim can also benefit you if you need to proceed to trial.
 Going to court is when you will need an experienced personal injury lawyer the most.

-The Benefits of Hiring a Marietta Personal Injury Attorney
+The Benefits of Hiring a Marietta Personal Injury Lawyer

-While you can go it alone, a personal injury lawyer in Marietta can review your case for free and advise you on your next best steps.
-An attorney can ensure you have included all damages available to you in your claim.
-They can also make sure you file your claim correctly, and on time, so you don’t miss your window to do so.
+While you can pursue fair compensation alone, a personal injury lawyer in Marietta will review your case for free and advise on your next steps.
+An attorney can ensure you have included all damages in your claim.
+They can also help you file your claim correctly and on time so you don’t miss the deadline.

-A personal injury attorney can protect your legal rights.
+A personal injury attorney will also protect your legal rights.
 Some of the benefits you can reap in hiring a lawyer for your case include:

 - Hiring expert witnesses to support your claim

-- Investigating the scene of your accident to gather strong evidence on your behalf
+- Investigating the scene of your personal injury accident to gather strong evidence on your behalf

-- Completing all the necessary paperwork you have to file and filing it timely
+- Completing all the necessary paperwork and filing it on time

-- Negotiating a settlement amount until the insurance company and/or the liable party come to a number that’s fair to you
+- Negotiating a settlement amount until the insurance company or the liable party come to a number that’s fair to you

-What Kind of Damages Can I Seek in a Personal Injury Claim?
+What Kind of Compensation Can I Seek in a Claim?

-There are two main damages you can sue for: economic and non-economic.
-Economic ones usually have a price tag or specific cost, while non-economic damages are more subjective.
-However, they are no less consequential in your life and are equally relevant for compensation.
+There are two main damages you can sue for, economic and non-economic.
+Economic losses usually have a price tag or specific cost, while non-economic damages are more subjective.
+However, they are no less consequential in your life and are equally relevant for financial compensation.

 - Lost wages